-- The IKE protocol executes two phases to establish a secure channel: - Phase 1 - The negotiation of IKE SAs.
-The purpose of Phase 1 is to authenticate the peers and negotiate the IKE policy sets (tunnel parameters).
-A secure channel is established. - Phase 2 - The secure channel already in place is used by ISAKMP to negotiate IPsec SAs, this time for encrypting traffic.
+- The IKE protocol executes two phases to establish a secure channel: - Phase 1 - The initial negociation of SAs.
+The purpose of Phase 1 is to authenticate the peers and negociate the IKE policy sets (tunnel parameters).
+A secure channel is established. - Phase 2 - The secure channel already in place is used by ISAKMP to negociate another set of SAs, this time for encrypting traffic.
 After this phase, both peers are authenticated and know the same secret key. - After both phases have been completed, peers are ready to transfer encrypted data.